 I cant tell you how many times I have seen companies of all industries dump huge amounts of money and effort to grow their Facebook audience just to have Facebook make changes on the way the newsfeed displays content.

 These changes in algorithms have been devastating for some businesses.
-If Facebook wants to change something about their site, they don’t need your permission and they don’t care how much money you have spent building your Facebook audience.
+If Facebook wants to change something about their site, they don’t need your permission.
+Also, they don’t care how much money you have spent building your Facebook audience.

 It’s their website, they can do what they want.